Renalka/Dreamscapes/README.md

 ### Acknowledgments
 OpenAI for providing the powerful GPT-4 model.\
-Hugging Face for the sentiment analysis NLP model.
+Hugging Face for the sentiment analysis NLP model.\
+Carnegie Mellon University for curating and providing the CMU Books Dataset.